gravtrade/gravtrade.github.io/_posts/2016-09-09-Best-Forex-broker.md

   - 'Forex Broker'
 category: 'Forex Broker'
 ---
+# Best Forex Broker List 2016

-testing As a Forex Trader, should you well informed on finding a good reputational Forex Broker for your own safety.
-There are bunch of factors why you need to find the best one.
-Depending on your trading strategy, especially if you applying scalping strategy you must extra investigations to give you advantage for you trading journey.
-The things that you need to look for
+Before you begin your journey as a Forex Trader, should you well informed on finding a good reputational Forex Broker for your trading advantage.
+There are many factors why you need to find the best broker.
+Depending on your trading strategy especially when you planning tp apply scalping strategy, you should do some extra investigations to give you advantage for you trading journey.
+Things that you need to measure

-*Lowest spread.
+- Lowest spread.
-*Lowest commission.
+- Lowest commission.
-*Fast execution.
+- Fast execution.
-*ECN Account (We will discuss about this on later post).
-*Broker Data Center.
+- ECN Account.
+- Broker Data Center Geolocation.
-*Broker LP's / Broker Liquidity Provider.
+- Broker LP's / Broker Liquidity Provider.
+- Good reviews.
+- Fast client support.
+- Server connection from client application to broker trading server / Data Center.

+So, lets take a look the latest list of Forex Broker that i already sort them based on above requirements.